|

 themselves are considered too elaborate.

-There are no such problems with a definition proposed in 1924 by
+There are no such problems with the following definition, proposed in the doctoral dissertation

 Tarski's Definition of Finite Sets (1924)

-A set is finite if, and only if, every nonempty family of its subsets
+A set E is finite if, and only if, every nonempty family

 That clever definition is simply perfect from a theoretical standpoint

-(although it certainly does not qualify as an intuitive one).
+(although it certainly doesn't qualify as an intuitive one).

 Infinity as a Limit of Large Numbers

-If you allow mentally for the existence of such infinite sets (and you should),
+If you allow mentally for the existence of such infinite sets (as you should)

-you realize that there is no such thing as the "largest" integer.
+you realize that there's no such thing as the "largest" integer.

 The process of building larger integers is never ending.